What is fair trade?

 For consumers who purchase Fairtrade products, it means buying ethically produced, high-quality products.
 Those who choose to purchase fair trade products support equality and fairness for farmers and are helping to create change.
 These simple yet impactful purchasing decisions show governments and businesses you stand for just and fair trade.

-Fairtrade is also a worldwide movement consisting of companies, producers, advocates, organizations, and consumers prioritizing people and the planet.
+Fairtrade is also a worldwide movement consisting of companies, producers, advocates, organizations, and consumers prioritising people and the planet.
 It is all about backing businesses that are responsible and enabling their workers to protect the environment.

 The Fairtrade Certified label is how you determine whether a product is fair trade.
 This rigorous, globally recognised, award-winning sustainable sourcing certification programme safeguards the planet, enhances livelihoods, and creates more transparent and resilient supply chains.